mitodl/concourse-pulumi-resource/README.md

 ### in

 Writes a JSON-formatted file to the resource with the Pulumi stack outputs.
+This file is located at `<concourse working dir>/<pulumi source dir>/<pulumi stack name>_outputs.json`.

 #### parameters